ilovemicroplastics/OpenScoutV1-1/README.md

 [OpenScout robot with 'Lazy Susan' revolute hinge](Hardware/robot_with_lazy_susan_bearing/README.md)

 ## How to contribute
 While we try to keep this project open source you are free to make your own choice of materials and adapt the robot to your needs.
-However, we kindly request you to stick to the suggested 200mm & 300mm 20x20 aluminum extrusions, to allow other users disassemble their current configuration and try out yours!
+However, we kindly request you to stick to the suggested 200mm & 300mm 20x20 aluminum extrusions, to allow others to disassemble their current configuration and try out yours!
 If you use OpenScout for your project, please open a PR with your configuration and tutorials.

 The general process of contributing on GitHub is widely documented however the outline process is below: